In The News

 While the courts are de-regulating campaign finance, other branches of government are searching for ways to clamp down.
 At the national level, the Securities and Exchange Commission has targeted individuals and entities that provide investment advisory services to government pension systems.

 Third Time’s No Charm: California Updates its Fund Manager and Placement Agent Rules, but Misses on the Regulated Community’s Major Concerns

 For the third time in as many years, California has enacted rules targeting investment managers and investment placement agents who do business with the California Public Employees’ Retirement System (CalPERS) and California State Teachers’ Retirement System (CalSTRS).

 Citizens for Responsibility and Ethics in Washington v.
-Federal Election Commission (D.C.
-District opinion issued, awaiting appeal): Federal Election Commission (“FEC”) regulations interpreting the Federal Election Campaign Act (“FECA”) require a committee to disclose a third party contributor only if his contribution is earmarked for a specific independent expenditure.
+Federal Election Commission (notice of appeal filed by subject party Crossroads GPS): Federal Election Commission (“FEC”) regulations interpreting the Federal Election Campaign Act (“FECA”) require a committee to disclose a third party contributor only if his contribution is earmarked for a specific independent expenditure.
 Citizens for Responsibility and Ethics in Washington (“CREW”) challenged this regulation as being an unreasonable narrowing of the FECA provision it was promulgated to implement.
 The lower court agreed and struck the regulation.
-On September 15th, 2018, Chief Justice of the United States John Roberts issued an emergency stay of the lower court’s decision, but was vacated by the Court on September 18th, 2018.
-The subject party, Crossroads GPS, is expected to appeal to the U.S. Court of Appeals for the District of Columbia Circuit.
-Further proceedings will have immediate implications for transparency on the campaign trail and the scope of a federal agency’s authority to promulgate regulations.
+The subject party, Crossroads GPS, has appealed to the U.S. Court of Appeals for the District of Columbia Circuit, with further proceedings expected to have immediate implications for transparency on the campaign trail and the scope of a federal agency’s authority to promulgate regulations.